Opuntia zuniensis

 Other Notes

-O. zuniensis is usually found growing on sandy soils of grasslands or pinon-juniper woodlands; sometimes it is found in the in Navajoan Desert.
+O. zuniensis is a wide ranging plant, but seldome numerous in any one area.
+It is usually found growing on sandy soils of grasslands or pinon-juniper woodlands; sometimes it is found in the greater El Paso, TX area.
 If it is growing on slopes or in rocky areas, it will usually grow in pockets of sandy soil.
 O. zuniensis is a monotypic species; it is not as variable as other Opuntia of similar size.
 Rarely, the flowers of O. zuniensis are light orange instead of light yellow.
 Also uncommonly, the bases of the white spines may darken slightly.
 Overall, O. zuniensis has a shaggy look due to its spines.
 O. zuniensis often blooms 2- to 3-weeks later than O. polyacantha.

 O. zuniensis is an excellent garden plant due to its relatively small size (about the size of O. phaeacantha) and shaggy, spiny look.
 Also, its bloom time extends the season.